kevinle108/BetterPullAPart/README.md

 	- Calculates and displays the number of days the car on Pull-A-Part's yard (uses current date and car data obtained from API requests)

 ## Special Thanks:
+- Sometimes the expanded dropdown menus for Year, Make, and Model will close prematurely.
+This might be due to the large number of the options in each dropdown.

+## Special Thanks:
 - Code Louisville (especially mentors Michael & Izaak) for the programming knowledge
 - Michael for showing me how to find the API calls, this project wouldn't have been possible without you!
 - Han and Rick for helping me test and fix some issues with the application.